sidjohn1/smartthings/WeatherPanel/README.md

   <li>For the Type select WeatherStation Tile</li>
   <li>Select values for both location and hub</li>
 </ol>
-Select Create and your done creating a weather station!
+Select Create and your done creating a weather station!<br>
+<b>Having this device installed is a requirement for this app to function.</b>
 <h2>Instalation</h2>
 <ol>
   <li>Copy the code from weatherpanel.groovy into a new smart app</li>